 Plus Before a child can write letters, their hand needs the strokes that letters are quietly built from.
-A letter is really just a set of lines, curves, and turns, and a hand that has never practised those will struggle no matter how hard a child tries.
+A letter is really just a set of lines, curves, and turns, and a hand that has never practiced those will struggle no matter how hard a child tries.

 Working through these pages first means handwriting begins on firmer ground, with fewer tears along the way.
 Print a couple and let your child trace at their own pace, with no rush and nothing to mark or correct.
 Think of it as a warm-up before the real game, not a test, and let it stay light.